mezmer420/dashi/README.md

 # dashi
 ## _A Discord Bot_

 A multi-function Discord bot created with Discord.js V13, intended for use in a lone server.
-Features include unique phrase response ("dialects"), text and slash commands, an economy/inventory system, reaction roles, logging, and more.
+Features include unique phrase response ("dialects"), text and slash commands, an economy/inventory system, reaction roles, music features, and more.

 Created by mezmer420#7301